microprediction/humpday/README.md

 [nlopt](https://github.com/microprediction/humpday/blob/main/humpday/optimizers/nloptcube.py), [Py-Bobyaq](https://github.com/microprediction/humpday/blob/main/humpday/optimizers/bobyqacube.py),
 [UltraOpt](https://github.com/microprediction/humpday/blob/main/humpday/optimizers/ultraoptcube.py) and maybe others by the time you read this.
 It also presents *some* of their functionality in a common calling syntax.

+### Cite or be cited
+Pull requests at [CITE.md](https://github.com/microprediction/humpday/blob/main/CITE.md) are welcome.
+If your package is benchmarked here I'd like to get this bit right.

 ### Install base library